Saamstep/modmail/README.md

 # 2. Commands
 * Utility
+  * about: What is ModMail?
   * bot: Bot info
   * discord: Check Discord server status
-  * user: Get general user info
   * help: Displays a list of available commands, or detailed information for a specified command.
   * ping: Checks the bot's ping to the Discord server.
   * eval: Executes JavaScript code.